sahilsk11/arcade/README.md

 ### Usage

-After installing the project directory, type `bash build.sh` and let the magic begin.
+After installing the project directory, type `./build.sh` and let the magic begin.